 All employees and all agents of the company are responsible for the protection of and appropriate, efficient use of company and customer resources and assets.
 Company assets include physical assets as well as intellectual property and confidential information.
 All company assets should be used for legitimate purposes only.
-Theft; careless, inappropriate, or negligent use; or loss of the company's physical property and confidential information gerson to disciplinary action up to and including termination of employment.
+Theft; careless, inappropriate, or negligent use; or loss of the company's physical property and confidential information may subject the offending person to disciplinary action up to and including termination of employment.